NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/PRISMRendering/README.md

 * PRISM module code cleanup: removed underused and buggy shader editing gui
 * Started adaptation of shader gui to use new Markup system in Slicer
 * Discussion with Kitware: tools to debug shaders in VTK (access to full shader code and improved code readability)
+* Planned a followup meeting on the future of rendering in Slicer after PW.

 ## Next Steps
 * Use more appropriate types of markups when needed (e.g. plane intersection could use lines instead of points)